longcheng11/longcheng11.github.io/_pages/activity.md

 - The 6th Int.
 Conference on Knowledge Engineering and Semantic Web (KESW), 2015.

 #### **Reviewer for Journals and Conferences**
+- IEEE Transactions on Knowledge and Data Engineering, 2021.<br>
 - China Information Sciences, 2021.<br>
 - Future Generation Computer Systems, 2020.<br>
 - Journal of Parallel and Distributed Computing, 2020.<br>